jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_2_Lending_Risk_Ensemble_Learner_Walkthrough.md

 </code></pre>

 ## Balanced Random Forest Classifier

+**NOTE:** We are not resampling the imbalanced data when training our ML models.
+We will rely on ML to determine which column features to use to classify.

 Build the RF model and fit.
 <pre><code>from imblearn.ensemble import BalancedRandomForestClassifier
 brf = BalancedRandomForestClassifier(n_estimators=100, random_state=1)